IFA G5: History

 The IFA G5 series was produced in the VEB Kraftfahrzeugwerk "Ernst Grube", Werdau.
 The plant was part of the IFA combine and succeeded the Schumann works in Werdau.
 The development of the truck began during World War II in the Vogtland Maschinenfabrik AG (Vomag).
 Although the Soviet occupation forces completely dissolved Vomag shortly after the end of the war, further development was carried out at Auto Union and Horch.
 In the Eastern bloc, the G5 series competed against the Soviet ZIS-151 lorry.

 Technical description

 The G5 is a three-axle lorry with rear wheel drive (6×4) and switchable front wheel drive (6×6).
-It has no central differential, which means that turning on front-wheel drive will send different amounts of torque to the front an rear axles; there is no option to send the same torque to each axle, therefore, the all-wheel drive system is not suited for on-road driving.
+It has no central differential, which means that turning on front-wheel drive will send different amounts of torque to the front and rear axles; there is no option to send the same torque to each axle, therefore, the all-wheel drive system is not suited for on-road driving.
 The cab was manufactured in several different versions, such as a closed cab, crew cab, cab with soft top, and a cab with fold-down windscreen.
 The G5 series and H6 series, which were built in Werdau simultaneously, share several components.

 The G5 was available in different versions, such as dump truck, crane truck, box body lorry, tarpaulin lorry, tanker, water cannon, and fire engine.